ivankreso1/Sinappsa-Progi/README.md

   -  React
   -  PostgreSQL

-My role was to lead the team of 7 students in making the app, I also designed the database and contrinuted to backend code (Spring).
+My role was to lead the team of 7 students in making the app, I also designed the database and contributed to backend code (Spring).